mlanicaputo/HuntTheWumpus/README.md

 # HuntTheWumpus
 A project I did for Data Structures &amp; Algorithms at Colby College with Professor Naser Al Madi.
 The project contains LinkedList, Vertex, and Graph data structure classes programmed from scratch.
 It also provides implementation for a playable version of the 1970s game Hunt the Wumpus.

+The user can play the game by compiling all files and running HuntTheWumpus.java.
+It uses WASD keys to move laterally through the graph-based map.
+Small black lines indicate that a passage exists between two cells.
+A black cell indicates a normal cell; a red cell indicates that the Wumpus is within two cells of the Hunter.
+To shoot the Wumpus, occupy an adjacent cell, press SPACE, and press the WASD key corresponding to the direction in which you wish to fire.
+The command line will tell you if you fired successfully and killed the Wumpus, or if you missed and alerted the Wumpus to your position, resulting in your death.